prince98batra/practice/poetry_project_sop.md

   - [📍 Step 7: Run the Script Using Poetry](#-step-7-run-the-script-using-poetry-running-in-context)

 ---

-## 1. Introduction
+## 📘 Introduction

-Poetry is a Python dependency manager and packaging tool that simplifies the process of managing libraries and virtual environments.
-It allows developers to easily add dependencies, configure virtual environments, and run commands within isolated environments.
+Sure!
+Here's an even shorter and crisper version:

+**Poetry** is a simple, all-in-one tool for managing Python projects, dependencies, and environments—making setup and collaboration easy and consistent.

 ---